Chapter 16: The Dim Flow of Irresistible Fate

 Shotgun ends up using the old Corel coal mines as a route to the reactor, where who should she meet but Barret, still hard at work mining.
 Barret is basically the least-surprising element of this AVALANCHE-focused prequel, so you’ll be relieved to know that the game completely fails to address him naming his own organization “AVALANCHE” in any fashion.

 Actually, I’ve gotten ahead of myself, in more ways than one.
 We initially see Barret even before he meets Shotgun, being duped by an AVALANCHE trooper into leaving his shift in the mines so that the reactor’s “construction workers” can get to work in his place.
-Barret heads out and runs into Shotgun, where the two have a cutsey moment where they keep trying to move out of the way for one another, only to go in the same direction.
-“Sorry, heavily armed and inappropriately woman entering a subterranean mine”
+Barret heads out and runs into Shotgun, where the two have a cutesy moment where they keep trying to move out of the way for one another, only to go in the same direction.
+“Sorry, heavily armed and formally-dressed woman entering a subterranean mine” “Pardon me, man with arms thicker than a human torso.”

 Unfortunately, after clearing the last obstacle, Shotgun and Barret become the victims of a very sudden cave-in, with Barret forced to hold up the ceiling (or at least a giant rock) with his bare hands!
 God, this is how Josef died.
 You doing okay there, Barret?
 I understand the devs needing to split these two up, but believe it or not, neither Shotgun nor the writers actually resolve Barret’s situation.
-Did he just stay there holding up the ceiling until help arrived hours later, at which point he and Dyne were instantly shot off a ledge?
+Do you think he just stayed there, holding up the ceiling until help arrived hours later, at which point he and Dyne were instantly shot off a ledge?

 Back in Shinra HQ, Verdot discovers that Rufus has made a break for it.